EnduranceCode/android-playground/README.md

 Data about each song should be stored in a custom class that is retrieved and displayed via a Loop and Adapter.

+### Project 5 - Tour Guide App

+This project's code is stored in the branch [project5](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project5).

+#### Project Overview

+The goal is to create a Tour Guide App which presents relevant information to a user who’s visiting a city.
+The app can list top attractions, restaurants, public places, or events for the city.
+It can contain all the best known secrets that only locals know.

 ## Lessons

 ### Multi-screen Apps